-Demand Management is really the requirements elicitation to determine the goals, objectives and business drivers that will enable information paths from the beginning.
+Demand management is really the process of eliciting requirements to determine the goals, objectives, and business drivers that will enable information paths from the beginning.
 This is essentially doing top-down and then bottom-up planning.

 Let’s assess a scenario where your organization in the energy industry has to meet a strategic target for operational profitability.
 The target for operating profit is set as an output from portfolio planning and strategic planning.
-For our scenario, we will start at shareholder return and set the outcome of an operating profit at a specific target level: 12%.
-Shareholder value related to operating profit is based on economic formulas such as capital costs associated with staff/resources, tax, interest and expenses, along with formulas such as Weighted Average Cost of Capital (WACC) or similar which is the capital charge or the amount of money that investors expect as a minimum return from the business (matching the opportunity cost of their capital).
+For our scenario, we will start at shareholder return and set the outcome of an operating profit at a specific target level: 12 percent.
+Shareholder value related to operating profit is based on economic formulas, such as capital costs associated with staff/resources, tax, interest and expenses, along with formulas such as weighted average cost of capital or similar, which is the capital charge or the amount of money that investors expect as a minimum return from the business (matching the opportunity cost of their capital).
 Top-down planning using the aggregate of shareholder value/operating profit leads us to financial expense inputs (taxes, invoicing, operating costs, etc.).
-It also has financial revenue input such as sales (gross profit, volume, pricing, and market share), distribution (shipments, timing, inventory) and other corporate investment channels.
+It also has financial revenue input, such as sales (gross profit, volume, pricing, and market share), distribution (shipments, timing, inventory), and other corporate investment channels.

 Now that the top-down planning is complete (essentially a backward pass at a portfolio level), we have some direction to the thresholds and requirements that executives are looking for from projects based on shareholder input.
-This means that as projects progress through the various lifecycles, stages, phases and departments, there is a direct link to the strategic objective.
+This means that as projects progress through the various lifecycles, stages, phases, and departments, there is a direct link to the strategic objective.

 Project Proposals and Strategy

-Now that we have done some top-down planning, and a backward pass at the portfolio level, it is time to work forward and begin bottom-up planning.
-In Project Server 2007, project data was dispersed throughout the organization.
-Even when captured as elements of a project/program, the data resided in a variety of systems, sources and forms.
-Targets and requirements for example may have been cascaded down to the PMO via email, notes or data fields in other business systems.
-New information and change control in Project Server 2007 without a Portfolio Server environment meant using web forms, Office documents, or other non-project system components to elicit changes/updates to requirements.
-Proposals and activity web-forms within Project Server 2007 incorporate enterprise level fields, but the governance and initiation of tasks and projects still unfortunately resided outside of the Project Server environment (organically).
+Now that we have done some top-down planning and a backward pass at the portfolio level, it is time to work forward and begin bottom-up planning.
+In Project Server 2007, project data were dispersed throughout the organization.
+Even when captured as elements of a project/program, the data resided in a variety of systems, sources, and forms.
+Targets and requirements, for example, may have been cascaded down to the PMO via e-mail, notes, or data fields in other business systems.
+New information and change control in Project Server 2007 without a Portfolio Server environment meant using Web forms, Office documents, or other non–project system components to elicit changes/updates to requirements.
+Proposals and activity Web forms within Project Server 2007 incorporated enterprise-level fields, but the governance and initiation of tasks and projects still resided outside of the Project Server environment (organically).
 Using our example, as a commercial organization serving the energy industry, we will be required to provide evidence for decisions and status of the projects.
-Having all the data, workflows and lifecycle stages attached to each project will be a significant benefit.
+Having all the data, workflows, and lifecycle stages attached to each project will be a significant benefit.

-Project Server 2010 now combines the Proposals feature of Project Server 2007 and the Builder module of Portfolio Server 2007 to give more flexibility and ease of use in one place.
-This will help the Program/Project Managers to strategize, prioritize and choose the right projects.
+Project Server 2010 combines the Proposals feature of Project Server 2007 and the Builder module of Portfolio Server 2007 to give more flexibility and ease of use in one place.
+This helps program/project managers to strategize, prioritize, and choose the right projects.

 A PM need not begin proposal creation right from scratch.
-Preloaded SharePoint lists or even Enterprise Project Types (EPTs) can be used as a starting point for proposal creation.
+Preloaded SharePoint lists or even enterprise project types (EPTs) can be used as a starting point for proposal creation.
 Furthermore, the proposals/projects can be grouped by department.
-Thus a PM from the Human Resources Department now has quick access to proposals belonging only to his or her department.
+Thus, a project manager from the HR department now has quick access to proposals belonging only to his or her department.